ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 > [!warning]
 >
-> Bucket name must be between 3 and 63 characters, can consist only of lowercase letters, numbers, dots (.), and hyphens (-) and must start and end with lower-case alphanumeric characters (a to z and 0 to 9).
+> The bucket name must be between 3 and 63 characters, can consist only of lowercase letters, numbers, dots (.), and hyphens (-) and must start and end with lower-case alphanumeric characters (a to z and 0 to 9).
 >

 You can check that your S3 bucket has been created: